Should I Repair My Car Or Buy a New One?By Kale Havervold in Auto

 Recent or upcoming changes in your life can sometimes play a role in your decision.
 If your commute recently became much longer, you might want a vehicle with good fuel economy.
 Or if you are planning on having kids in the next little while, you may want to look at a bigger vehicle.

 Still not sure about buying a used car or a new one?
-Take a look at our infographic.
+Take a look at this infographic.

 Look for Recalls